 2.3.1 The Phase I Studies

-The requests for long-term will be included in the Deliverability Assessment performed as part of the Phase I Interconnection Studies.
+The requests for a long-term Wheeling Through Priority will be included in the Deliverability Assessment performed as part of the Phase I Interconnection Studies.

 The Phase I Long-Term Wheeling Through Assessments will include, but not be limited to, steady state (thermal and voltage) and stability analyses.
 The Phase I Long-Term Wheeling Through Assessments will identify required Reliability Network Upgrades necessary to mitigate thermal overloads and voltage violations and address stability and reliability issues associated with the requested long-term priority for Wheeling Throughs.
 The Phase I Long-Term Wheeling Through Assessments will also identify LDNUs.
 Such Network Upgrades will be identified in accordance with the Deliverability Assessments set forth in Section 6.3.2 of the GIDAP.
 The Phase I Long-Term Wheeling Through Assessments will also provide cost estimates for ADNUs and AOPNUs, as described in Section 4.3.3.
 The Phase I Long-Term Wheeling Through Assessment report will include cost estimates for RNUs, LDNUs, ADNUs, LOPNUs, and AOPNUs, and that will, as applicable, establish the basis for the initial Long-Term Wheeling Through Financial Security postings under Section 11.2.